Pierre

 All Saints’ Day in France – The cemetery of Passy, Paris © French Moments

-Nevertheless, around the year 2000, costumes and decorations filled the shops: ghosts, skeletons, witches, Frankenstein monsters, vampires or mummies…
+Nevertheless, around 2000, costumes and decorations filled the shops: ghosts, skeletons, witches, Frankenstein monsters, vampires or mummies…

 Candy sales increased by 30%.